Suite | Team, Growth, Professional, Enterprise, or Enterprise Plus |

 existing ticket form to one that contains a drop-down list with a default

-option, the default option is not displayed and is shown as blank.
+option, the default option is not displayed.

 You can organize drop-down list options into categories (see Organizing drop-down list options). |